 Specifically, the Complaint alleges that, throughout the Class Period, Defendants made false and/or misleading statements and/or failed to disclose that: (1) the Company and its senior executives purposefully steered patients into unnecessary insurance plans in order to maximize profits; (2) the Company was using AKF as a vehicle to facilitate these improper practices; (3) as a result, DaVita's revenues and profits were illegally obtained; (4) in turn, DaVita lacked effective internal controls over financial reporting; and (5) as a result of the foregoing, Defendants' statements about DaVita's business, operations, and prospects were false and misleading and/or lacked a reasonable basis.

-On November 6, 2017, the Court issued an Order appointing Lead Plaintiff and Counsel.
+On November 6, 2017, the Court issued an Order appointing Lead Plaintiffs and Counsel.
+Lead Plaintiffs filed an amended Complaint on January 12, 2018.